-Faculty flute professor Naomi Seidman is joined by flutist Cristina Ballatori, cellist Jonathan Dexter, baritone Dimitrie Lazich, and pianists Kevin Chance and Christopher Guzman for a recital featuring two Pennsylvania premieres and the world premiere performance of a multi-movement work by P. Brent Register.
+Faculty flute professor Naomi Seidman is joined by flutist Cristina Ballatori, cellist Jonathan Dexter, baritone Dimitrie Lazich, and pianists Agatha Wang and Christopher Guzman for a recital featuring two Pennsylvania premieres and the world premiere performance of a multi-movement work by P. Brent Register.

 "Four Seasons" is based on an epic poem by Philip Terman, in collaboration with James Stewart, who created all of the art for its initial publication.

 Vignettes ♦ Cherise Leiter (Pennsylvania premiere)